Trinity Hall, Cambridge: History

+Foundation and legal heritage

+The devastation caused by the Black Death in England of the 1340s included the loss of perhaps half of the population; Bishop Bateman himself lost nearly 700 of his parish priests, so one possible motivation to found a college was to rebuild the priesthood.
+Bateman's vision for his new college was ambitious.
+He planned to create a college for a Master and 20 Fellows.
+When Bishop Bateman died suddenly in 1355, he left the College with only a Master, three fellows, and two scholars.
+That number remained much the same until the 16th century, and it was not until 1952 that his vision was finally realized.

 At first all colleges in Cambridge were known as "Halls" or "Houses" and then later changed their names from "Hall" to "College".
 However, when Henry VIII founded Trinity College next door, it became clear that Trinity Hall would continue being known as a Hall.
-The new foundation's name may have been a punishment for the college's master, Stephen Gardiner, who had opposed the king's remarriage and had endured much of the college's land being removed.
 It is incorrect to call it Trinity Hall College, although Trinity Hall college (lower case) is, strictly speaking, accurate.
 A similar situation had existed once before when Henry VI founded King's College (in 1441) despite the existence of King's Hall (founded in 1317).
 King's Hall was later incorporated in the foundation of Trinity College in 1546.

 Trinity Hall, in addition to having a chapel, also had joint usage of the Church of St John Zacharias with Clare Hall, until the church was demolished to enable the construction of King's College in the 15th century.
 After this, the college was granted usage of the nearby Church of St Edward, King and Martyr on Peas Hill, a connection which remains to this day.

+Bateman's clerical aim for the Hall is reflected in the foundation of 1350, when he stated that the college's aim was "the promotion of divine worship and of canon and civil science and direction of the commonwealth and especially of our church and diocese of Norwich".
+This led the college to be particularly strong in legal studies, a tradition that has continued over the centuries.
+Of the Professors of Civil Law between 1550 and 1600 four were at Trinity Hall, and from 1666 to 1873 two Masters and ten fellows held the professorship without interruption.
+Before 1856 eight Deans of the Arches and about the same number of Admiralty judges were Hall men.

+The poor endowment and the requirement for students to study Law resulted in the college admitting few students.
+The suppression of the Faculty of Canon Law in 1536 certainly did not help matters.
+From 1544 for nearly 300 years, the number matriculated each year never rose to ten and was about five on the average, remaining lower than that of any other Cambridge college between 1565 and 1720.
+The whole number of pensioners was usually about 25 or 30, but often fell to 10 or 15 during the 18th century.